Washington University in St. Louis

 St. Louis, MO 63130-4899

-1. Identification and functional characterization of the Arabidopsis microtubule plus-end protein complex.
+1. Identification and functional analyses of the Arabidopsis microtubule plus-end protein complex

-2. Development of computer simulation models to quantitatively study cortical microtubule array organization.
+2. Development of computer simulation models to quantitatively study cortical microtubule organization

 Zhang Q, Fishel EA, Bertroche T and Dixit R (2013).
 Microtubule severing at crossover sites by katanin generates ordered cortical microtubule arrays in Arabidopsis.
 Current Biology, 23: 2191-2195.